-When a student takes an approved Long-Term ALOA, the leave term will not count toward the maximum time frame for completion of the academic program.
-The semester in which a student is granted a Short-Term ALOA for a period of greater than fifteen days will count toward the maximum timeframe for completion of the academic program for the purposes of SAP.
+When a student takes an approved Long-Term ALOA, the leave term will not count toward SAP but will count toward the maximum seven-year length of enrollment from matriculation.
+The semester in which a student is granted a Short-Term ALOA will count toward the maximum time frame for completion of the academic program for the purposes of SAP.

-The Student Finance section set out above will apply regarding refunds of tuition and fees to students that are granted a Short-Term ALOA for a period of greater than fifteen days.
+The Student Finance section set out above will apply regarding refunds of tuition and fees to students that are granted a Short-Term ALOA.
 Additionally, the student's course grades for the semester will be recorded as an "I," or a "W." "W" grades will affect a student's SAP as described in the Academic Performance section, which could result in SAP/FA Dismissal.
 An "I" must be converted to an "H", "P" or "F" grade during the next term of enrollment as set out in the Academic Performance section.
 The maximum consecutive time period for medical science students taking Academic Leave is two semesters.

-Medical Sciences students are required to submit an ALOA request on the correct form to the office of the Assistant Dean for Student Affairs.
+Medical Sciences students are required to submit an ALOA request on the correct form to Office of Student Affairs.
 All requests for Leave must be in writing and contain the student's printed name, student number, reason for the request, dates of the proposed leave period and student's signature.